 Note: see updates below, for how this has changed over time.

 My wallet insert holds a total of twelve ID / Credit / Debit / Membership cards and includes two pockets for cash.
 I would have preferred to have been able to fit 6 cards in a two-page spread, but with an A6 journal the pages are not tall enough.

 I made the wallet with 100lb cardstock reinforced with sticky tape and glued with PVA glue.
 At first, I was concerned that my cards and ID would fall out, but in five months of everyday use, it seems to be holding up just fine.

 Close-up showing how the contents of my journal are organized.
 Each section represents around ¼ of the journal’s total thickness of 1¼”.

-- After a year I reviewed my journal use and decided that I wanted to move the sketchbook and personal journal into a separate cover.
-With the extra space in my everyday Carry Journal, I added a new notebook that I use exclusively for ‘collections’ (a bullet journalling term for specific related content).
-That has meant that I can use much shorter Bullet Journal entries, much more in line with the original Bullet Journalling concept, and that my notebooks last longer.
+- After a year, I reviewed my journal use and decided to move the sketchbook and personal journal into a separate cover.
+With the extra space in my everyday Carry Journal, I added a new notebook exclusively for ‘collections’ (a bullet journalling term for specific related content).
+That has meant that I can use much shorter Bullet Journal entries, much more in line with the original Bullet Journalling concept, and my notebooks last longer.
 Two wins!

 Copyright © 2016 Gary Allman, all rights reserved.